NanaAdwoaDevTech/cloud_journey/README.md

 Lesson learnt!

 I am putting off journal api for now to go through Ghana's OneMillionCoders' course on cloud practitioner.
 This is so helpful, because yes, I will admit, I didn't know what an S3 bucket really was.
 Now, I know forever.
 I just finished the Learn To Cloud section of making a bucket, adding IAM users and special accesses and deleting everything.

+Just wrapped up the creation of the Python, FastAPI and PostgreSQL capstone project I will be working on going forward: a journal API with full CRUD endpoints, Pydantic input validation, structured logging and an OpenAI SDK AI-powered analyzer.
+I had also gotten an early start on using some GitHub Actions.
+I especially like the AI addition, not just because I love AI, but that we are getting the most requested skills in real time instead of material from years ago.
+AI integration didn't even exist roughly two years ago, and now we have it in almost everything!
+I also debugged devcontainer failures, git commit workflows and static type checked with Pyright.
+All 50 tests passing with flying green colours!
+Gwyneth Peña-Siguenza, your vast knowledge on what an engineer needs to know tomorrow truly shines through and I hope other fellow members are enjoying the course just as much as me.
+I will still need to learn more on Pyright/mypy to make more quality, maintainable code.
+Also, because my laptop is currently full with university projects, I will be learning the cloud on the cloud.
+Thank you Github Codespaces!
+I will redo this whole course until everything becomes second nature.